An Analysis of the Reading Content of the Parsa and Parfa Textbook Collection Based on Neil Anderson's Concept

 Authors

-2 Assistant Professor, Department of Linguistics and AZFA, Faculty of Literature and Humanities, Imam Khomeini International University (IKIU), Qazvin
+2 Assistant Professor, Department of Linguistics and AZFA, Faculty of Literature and Humanities, Imam Khomeini International University (IKIU), Qazvin.

 Abstract